 Cancer happens when abnormal cells in your body grow and divide.
-These cells can join together as form a large clump, often called a tumour, which can grow and further damage the normal cells around it and spread to other part of your body.
 To fine early or pre-cancerous cells, screening tests are done on a regular basis in adults.
 Sometimes there are no signs or symptoms of cancer, so it is important to get screened regularly.
-We have some excellent screening protocols, which you can learn more about below:

 PAP TEST | CERVICAL CANCER

-The pap test is a method of sampling cells from a women's cervix to detect cancerous cells.
-In Ontario, these tests happen every 3 years between the ages of 21 - 70.
+The pap test are done every 3 years between the ages of 21 - 70.
 If you have an abnormal pap, other testing may need to be done.

 MAMMOGRAM | BREAST CANCER

 Mammography is a special type of x-ray of the breast that uses low doses of radiation.
-It can be helpful in detecting malignant or benign tumours in the breast.
 Women receive mammograms every 2 years between the ages of 50 -74.
 You may qualify to have early testing if you are at high risk or have a family history of breast cancer.
-Talk with your family doctor to find out more.

 FIT TEST | COLON CANCER

 Colon cancer is 90% curable if caught in the early stages with cancer screening.
-Currently in Ontario, we now offer the FIT (Fecal Immunochemical Test) Kits every 2 years to men and women between the ages of 50 - 74.
-This is a new test that is more sensitive and specific for detecting abnormalities in your stool.
+Currently in Ontario, we now offer the FIT Kits every 2 years to men and women between the ages of 50 - 74.
 You may qualify for other tests (eg. colonoscopy) if you are high risk or have a family history of colon cancer.
-Talk with your family doctor to find out which test is right for you.

 PSA TEST | PROSTATE CANCER

-There is controversy over the PSA test in Canada.
 This test is a blood test that has been used to detect possible prostate cancer.
 A higher than normal or rising PSA level can be indicative of cancer as well as many other non-cancer related problems (infection, enlarged prostate, inflammation, etc).
-Read the FAQ below and ask your family doctor below if you qualify for testing.